Armadilloa16/mascotpy/README.txt

 Author: Lyron Juan Winderbaum
 Date  : 26/3/2015

-I wrote MASCOTpyLaTeX in order to extract useful information from a mascot search result (.dat) file, and print it out in a .tex file to be compiled into a pretty LaTeX pdf. :)
+I wrote dat2tex in order to extract useful information from a mascot search result (.dat) file, and print it out in a .tex file to be compiled into a pretty LaTeX pdf. :)